Home » DIY » outdoor living » Easy Reclaimed Landscape Timber Solar Light

 I wrapped the landscape timbers with the rope and tied it in the back.

-The battery operated staple gun was used to secure the ropes.
-You can see the carved initials front and center in this image.
+The battery-operated staple gun was used to secure the ropes.
+In this image, the carved initials are prominently displayed.

 Easy DIY Landscape Timber Solar Light